Pfc. Harold Gerhard Kurvers

 After the ships arrival in Japan, Harold was taken to Fukuoka #17.
 The barracks for the POWs at the camp were 20 feet wide by 120 feet long.
 Each one was divided into ten rooms which were shared by four to six POWs each.

 The POWs worked in a condemned coal mine.
 They worked bent over since they were taller than the average Japanese miner.
 At the mine, each prisoner was expected to load three cars of coal a day.
-The POWs worked 12 hour work days in areas of the mine which had cracks in the ceiling indicating a cave-in might take place.
-One was known as the "hotbox" because of its temperatures.
+The POWs worked 12 hour work days, with a 30 minute lunch, in areas of the mine which had cracks in the ceiling indicating a cave-in might take place.
+One area was known as the "hotbox" because of its temperatures.
 To get out of working, the POWs would intentionally have their arms broken by another POW.

 Corporal punishment was an everyday occurrence at the camp.
 The guards beat the POWs for slightest reason and continued until the POW was unconscious.
 The man was then taken to the guardhouse and put in solitary confinement without food or water for a long period of time.